 Andrey regularly accompanies Israeli and foreign companies in capital markets matters, public offerings, mergers and acquisitions, compensation plans, and internal compliance programs.
 He also provides corporate governance counsel and representation of the firm’s clients before the Israel Securities Authority.

 Prior to joining the firm, Andrey interned with former Attorney General Yehuda Weinstein.
-He also worked, inter alia, at the Bank of Israel, where he accompanied structural reforms and regulatory processes in the banking and capital markets fields.
+He also worked, inter alia, at the Bank of Israel, where he advised on structural reforms and regulatory processes in the banking and capital markets fields.